HIDGlobalDocs/style-guide/docs/a-to-z/o/open-source.md

 # open source, open-source

 Lowercase unless you're talking about the Open Source Initiative.

 Hyphenate *open-source* as an adjective preceding a noun, as in *open-source software*.
-Don't use *open-sourced* as an adjective<em>.</em>
+Don't use *open-sourced* as an adjective.

 Don't hyphenate in other instances, such as *Open source is a development model in which ...*.